sstelfox/stelfox.net/content/blog/2019-03-27-merging-overlapping-subnets.md

 networks I'll be bridging.
 This method is very symmetric (all the firewalls and configs should effectively be the same on the two tunnel instances) but there are a few places where the remote IP and local IPs need to be referenced.
-Going forward I'm going to refer to the two networks as east and west but these are arbitrary labels.
+Going forward I'm going to refer to the two networks as `east` and `west` but these are arbitrary labels.

-You'll need to collect the public IP from the AWS console for your tunnel hosts in both the east and west.
-For me I'm going to use `5.5.5.5` for the west IP and `7.7.7.7` for the east IP.
+You'll need to collect the public IP from the AWS console for your tunnel hosts in both the `east` and `west`.
+For me I'm going to use `5.5.5.5` for the `west` IP and `7.7.7.7` for the `east` IP.
 If you see these in the configs you'll want to replace them with the appropriate values for your networks.
 If you expect this to last a long time or will be a business critical tunnel I highly recommend using an Elastic IP on each of these hosts.

 You'll need to setup a dedicated security group for each of the tunnel hosts.
 To avoid bouncing back and forth between these the security groups as we